Crisis in Correctional Care: The Series Begins

 We asked Virginia’s Department of Corrections to talk about that, but officials refused.
 On the other hand, Abigail Turner was happy to talk.
 She’s an attorney with the Legal Aid Justice Center, suing the Fluvanna Correctional Center and its medical providers.
 The suit claims inadequate care has caused prisoners’ health to deteriorate.
 As a result, some women -- like 47-year-old Darlene White -- have died.

 "She was a severe diabetic, and on December the 20th, 2011 her blood sugar levels were very, very high.
 A number of the women prisoners could see her, and kept asking for help, and they reported that later a nurse tried to insert an IV tube, and at that point Miss White was unresponsive."

 Another patient, Jeanna Wright, complained to the prison nurse about intense abdominal pain and rectal bleeding for a full year before having a thorough exam.

 “She was finally referred to the University of Virginia.
 There she was diagnosed with stage four abdominal cancer, and she died in April of 2012.”

-In future reports, we’ll ask why, but before we sign off, an update on Bobby Messick.
+In future reports, we’ll ask why, but before we sign off, an update to the story of Bobby Messick.
 After getting more than a dozen calls from relatives and reporters, the Newport News Jail released him early.
-He’s back on a careful medical regimen, working as a dj and spending time with his son.
+He’s back on a careful medical regimen , working as a dee-jay and spending time with his son.